 Dodson Motorsport has also upgraded the clutch systems for VW, Audi, BMW, Mercedes-Benz and Lamborghini.
 After first operating in 2000, Dodson Motorsport has become a world leader in aftermarket dual clutch transmission components for high-end and performance vehicles.

-Made from high tensile steel and aluminium using computer aided design (CAD) and CNC machining, Dodson’s patented components are renowned for handling higher horsepower and torque, reducing heat, and improving grip and reliability.
+Made from high tensile steel and aluminium using computer aided design (CAD) and CNC machining, Dodson’s patent-pending components are renowned for handling higher horsepower and torque, reducing heat, and improving grip and reliability.

 One of Dodson Motorsport’s latest developments was cutting open the sealed clutch unit of the Porsche and making it serviceable rather than disposable.

 We have a solid development pipeline to ensure we have the right products in the market between 2017 and 2020.”

 Dodson Motorsport, founded by automotive engineer Glenn Cupit and Harry Dodson of Dodson Autospares, supplies 175 authorised dealers in 50 countries and has become one of New Zealand’s top 250 exporters based on turnover.
 Each dealer is connected to a workshop whose staff are trained to handle Dodson components.